cliffhall/react-chat-client/README.md

 'Choose someone to message' in it.
 As users connect and disconnect, this list will be updated on all connected clients, and of course your own name won't be listed.

+## Implementation
+This React client uses [Redux](https://github.com/reduxjs/redux) to manage application state, and [react-redux](https://github.com/reduxjs/react-redux), the official React bindings for Redux, which allows each component to have the action dispatch function injected and to have selected parts of the application state mapped into its props.

-### Protocol handling
+## Protocol handling
-The protocol is defined in the [chat server README](https://github.com/cliffhall/node-multi-server-chat/blob/master/README.md#protocol), so there's no need to duplicate that here.
+The protocol is outlined in the [chat server README](https://github.com/cliffhall/node-multi-server-chat/blob/master/README.md#protocol), so there's no need to duplicate that here.
 This client operates the same as the minimalist chat client in the server project, except all the protocol handling is encapsulated in the ```Socket``` utility class.

 The ```Client``` component instantiates a ```Socket``` instance, passing in callbacks for

   * ```onConnectionChange```, called when the socket connection state changes
-  * ```onStatusChange```, called when the status message changes, allowing for green nominal messages and red error messages
+  * ```onError```, called when the socket experiences an error condition, so status can be reported
   * ```onIncomingMessage```, called when an instant message is received
   * ```onUpdateClient```, called when the server updates the client with the list of connected users

-### Component state management
-All state is kept in the ```Client``` component and passed down to the subcomponents as props, along with callbacks that manage the state.
-Therefore when a subcomponent makes a change and invokes a callback, it indirectly updates the state of the parent component, causing all subcomponents that receive that particular bit of state to be re-rendered.
-This is standard procedure in React when not a state management library like Redux or MobX.

 ## Two users chatting
 ![Two users chatting](img/one-on-one-chat-with-message-history.png "Two users chatting")